-Since beginning his study of the tuba at the age of 11, Dr. Paul Carlson has gone on to thrill audiences around the globe as a soloist and as a member of the internationally renowned Dallas Brass.
-He has completed studies at the University of Illinois (B.M.), the University of New Mexico (M.M.), and at the Indiana University Jacobs School of Music (D.M.).
-He has studied with Dan Perantoni, Richard White, Mark Moore, and Joseph Goble.
+Since beginning his study of the tuba at the age of 11, Paul Carlson has gone on to thrill audiences around the globe.
+Hailing from Macomb, IL, he started playing tuba in sixth grade band.
+While in high school, he discovered the joy of performing in tuba quartet, brass quintet, bands, orchestras, and a Dixieland band.
+He continued his study at the University of Illinois (B.M.), the University of New Mexico (M.M.), and is currently a Doctoral candidate in Tuba Performance at the Indiana University Jacobs School of Music.

 As an active performer, Paul is comfortable in many musical situations.
-Paul's performance experience includes the New Mexico Brass Quintet, Santa Fe Symphony Brass Quintet, The King's Brass, the Walt Disney Collegiate All-Star Band, Harvey Phillips Tuba Company, as well as the Grand Rapids, Southwest Michigan, West Michigan, New Mexico, Louisville, South Bend, and Bloomington Camerata Symphonies.
+Paul's performance experience includes the New Mexico Brass Quintet, Santa Fe Symphony Brass Quintet, The King's Brass, the Walt Disney Collegiate All-Star Band, Harvey Phillips Tuba Company, University of Evansville Brass Quintet, as well as the New Mexico, Louisville, South Bend, Columbus Indiana Philharmonic, Bloomington Camerata, Terre Haute, and Anderson (IN) Symphonies.
 He can be heard on recordings on the Summit and Naxos labels as well as Alfred Music Publishing.
-An advocate of new music, Paul has premiered numerous pieces for solo tuba, most notably the works of Brian Ciach.
-Paul has also been a featured soloist at the 2014 International Tuba Euphonium Conference and the 2015 and 2013 Midwest Regional Tuba Euphonium conference.
+He has also performed on Chinese national television with the New Mexico Brass Quintet.

-Paul is currently touring the country performing clinics and concerts with the Dallas Brass in addition to serving as Affiliate Professor of Tuba and Euphonium at Grand Valley State University.
-He is also a Buffet Group USA Tuba Artist performing on B&S and Meinl Weston tubas.
+Paul is currently touring the country performing clinics and concerts with the nationally acclaimed Dallas Brass in addition to serving as Affiliate Professor of Tuba and Euphonium at Grand Valley State University.